deepset-ai/haystack/docs/_src/api/api/generator.md

 - `max_tokens`: The maximum number of tokens allowed for the generated Answer.
 - `top_k`: Number of generated Answers.
 - `temperature`: What sampling temperature to use.
-Higher values mean the model will take more risks and value 0 (argmax sampling) works better for scenarios with a well-defined answer.
+Higher values mean the model will take more risks and value 0 (argmax sampling) works better for scenarios with a well-defined Answer.
 - `presence_penalty`: Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they have already appeared in the text.
 This increases the model's likelihood to talk about new topics.
 - `frequency_penalty`: Number between -2.0 and 2.0.
 Positive values penalize new tokens based on their existing